KrishGupta25/FBLA-2025-Personal-Finance/README.md

 5. open the folder titled "src" and open the file labeled "Quicksand-Bold.ttf" Click the install button at the top left and close the window after it installs
 6. return to the main folder
 7. Open the folder titled "dist" and click on main.exe
+8. If windows blocks the application click on more info at the top left and then click run anyways at the bottom right
-8. All necessary packages will be installed.
+9. All necessary packages will be installed.
-9. Once the setup is complete, you can start using CTE Partner Pro to track organizations/businesses in your school.
+10. Once the setup is complete, you can start using CTE Partner Pro to track organizations/businesses in your school.

 **Note:**
 - It is essential to have a stable internet connection for CTE Partner Pro to function properly.